genbing99/SSL-Micro-Movement/README.md

-# SSL_Micro-Movement

-Self-Supervised Micro-Expression Analysis with Facial Micro-Movementt
+## Self-Supervised Micro-Expression Analysis with Facial Micro-Movement

 ## How to run the code